🇦🇺 Australia

 Visa Pathways for Light Technicians

-Light Technicians have two primary employer-sponsored pathways to work in Australia.
-The Temporary Skill Shortage (TSS) 482 visa allows you to work for a sponsoring employer for 2–4 years (depending on the stream), with the possibility of extension.
-This pathway is ideal if you want to test the Australian job market, gain experience with Australian employers, or work on specific projects.
-The 482 can lead to permanent residence if you transition to the 186 later.
+Light Technicians can access Australia through two employer-sponsored pathways.
+The Temporary Skill Shortage (TSS) visa 482 allows you to work for a nominated employer for up to 4 years.
+This pathway is ideal if you want to gain Australian experience before deciding on permanent settlement.

 TRA Skills Assessment for Light Technicians